sheeshkebab/AnsibleAutomates/README.md

 # AnsibleAutomates

-- simple series of playbooks built for the purpose of demonstrating how ansible solves security operational challenges.
+- simple series of playbooks built for the purpose of demonstrating how ansible tower solves security operational challenges.